Git & other VCS

 In GitHub or other platforms:

-Add a SECURITY.md file: this should contain a "Disclosure Policy", "Security Update policy", "Security related configuration" and "Known security gaps & future enhancements".
+Add a : this should contain a "Disclosure Policy", "Security Update policy", "Security related configuration" and "Known security gaps & future enhancements".

 If you have Apps that interact with your repositories: